inimino/2048/README.md

 ```
 We are writing 2048 in pure HTML and JS.

-Write an HTML page which contains just CSS, inline in a style element, followed by an HTML div#game.
+Write an HTML page which contains just the following:

 - title "2048"
 - a style element of inline CSS
 - a div#game

-This div will contain the 16 squares of a starting position, with a 2 and a 4 tile placed somewhere, and the rest as blank squares.
+This div will contain the 16 squares of a starting position, with a 2 and a 4 tile placed somewhere, and the rest as empty tiles.

-Our goal is to reproduce the look and feel of the original 2048 by Cerulli exactly.
+We want to use the exact some colors as original 2048 by Cerulli.

 Our 2 tile will be at position index 2 and our 4 tile at index 5.
-By "position index" we express the relationship between array indices and positions that we illustrate thusly:
+By "position index" we express the relationship between array indices and positions illustrated in this grid:

  0  1  2  3
  4  5  6  7
  8  9 10 11
  12 13 14 15

+(Later we'll be using an array of ints to represent game state using this same layout.)

 CSS notes: